 Are dental implants painful?

-No. During any dental implant procedure, a local anesthetic is used so that you don’t feel any pain.
-After it wears off, you may temporarily feel some slight discomfort, but an over-the-counter pain reliever should help you feel better.
-Once healed, dental implants feel and function much like a regular tooth – with no pain.
+Implants are not painful.
+During any dental implant procedure, a local anesthetic is used to prevent pain and discomfort, when it wears off, an over-the-counter pain reliever should help with any remaining discomfort.
+Once healed, your dental implants feel and function just like a regular, healthy tooth, pain free.